jordalgo/estream/readme.md

 #### ECMAScript Observable

 Pipes are mostly compliant with this [proposal](https://github.com/zenparsing/es-observable) with that difference that pipe observers/subscribers don't control when pipes begin to emit data.
 A pipe will push data and transform it, even if nothing is listening; much in the same way that click events take place even if you haven't added an event listener.
+This allows for easily connecting of pipes together and for multiple subscribers to listen to a single pipe and not have it affect when an async event begins to get handled.

 ## Examples: